 There are some benefits to outsourcing your web design.
 You can have experts handle the project while you focus on other aspects of running your business.
 Depending on your needs, you could hire a full or part-time in-house designer.
 For small and mid-size businesses, however, it’s generally simpler to contract with a freelance web designer or agency on a per-project basis.

-- Experience — Web designers should be able to display a portfolio of their work.
+- Experience — Web designers should have a portfolio of their work to show you.
 You not only want to see that they produce professional quality work but also that it’s compatible with your brand’s image.
 It’s best to find a designer with experience in your niche or industry.

 - Cost — While price shouldn’t be your only or even your main consideration, your budget is definitely a factor.
 Be sure you understand the terms.
 For example, do they charge by the hour or by the project?
 Thumbtack, one of many freelancer services, provides a helpful guide for understanding and estimating the cost of web design.